theprincevig/theprincevig/README.md

-Hey, I’m @theprincevig, I’m interested in coding
+Hey, I’m @theprincevig, I’m interested in coding.
-I’m currently learning JavaScript and Java with DSA
+And I’m currently learning JavaScript and Java with DSA
 - WaheguruJi MeherKare....

 <!---